If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 Other times, it’s because mother nature reared her ugly head.

-Icy roads, snowstorms, freezing rain, and other winter weather patterns are common reasons why you’re forced to pull over and wait until it’s safe to start traveling again.
+Icy roads, winter storms, freezing rain, and other winter weather patterns are common reasons to pull over and wait until it’s safe to start traveling again.

 It’s always important to keep your “ear to the ground”, as they say, to stay updated on the weather.